 To become a vet, you must complete a five or six-year undergraduate course (after high school for those entering British or Commonwealth Universities or in their education systems).
-Alternatively, you can read a two to four year related undergraduate course before heading for a four year Doctor of Veterinary Medicine course (the system NUS currently adopts).
+Alternatively, you can read a two-to-four-year related undergraduate course before heading for a four-year Doctor of Veterinary Medicine course (the system NUS currently adopts).

 How to Become a Vet in Singapore

-The Agri-Food and Veterinary Authority of Singapore (AVA) recognises degrees from the United Kingdom, Australia, New Zealand, as well as US veterinary schools accredited by the American Veterinary Medical Association (AVMA).
-Those with non-recognised degrees may still be eligible for licensing; do check out the Singapore Veterinary Association’s website for further details.
+The Agri-Food and Veterinary Authority of Singapore (AVA) recognises degrees from the United Kingdom, Australia, and New Zealand, as well as US veterinary schools accredited by the American Veterinary Medical Association (AVMA).
+Those with non-recognised degrees may still be eligible for licensing; do check the Singapore Veterinary Association’s website for further details.

-Alternate paths for those who do not intend to practise include Research & Development (in academia, pet food companies, pharmaceutical companies, etc) and careers with the AVA.
+Alternate paths for those who do not intend to practise include Research & Development (in academia, pet food companies, pharmaceutical companies, etc.) and careers with the AVA.

 What is a Vet’s average salary?